 Increasing the overall level of complexity does not change the size of the complexity region.
 But it does increase the population of the agents/objects within it, and, therefore, disproportionately, the potential number of interactions.
 One result is to make predictability even more difficult.
-Another effect, however, is that diversity and sheer complexity have also made the economy more rugged, distributing shocks across a greater number of smaller businesses and an ever-denser web of commercial relationships.
-'Rather than multiply a decline [economic recessions], these wider networks are far more likely to cushion that decline'20
+Another, effect however, is that diversity and sheer complexity have also made the economy more rugged, distributing shocks across a greater number of smaller businesses and an ever-denser web of commercial relationships.
+'Rather than multiply a decline [economic recessions], these wider networks are far more likely to cushion that decline. ....'

-In fact, this increase in complexity may help to account for the increasing length of "bull" stock markets.
+In fact, this increase in complexity may help to account for the amazing (1992-199?) "bull" stock market.
 The effect is, of course, not limited to the economy, but extends to networks of all kinds and to social interactions.